thomasfinstad/terraform-provider-vyos-rolling/docs/resources/protocols_bgp_neighbor.md

 Optional:

-- `extended` (String) Disable sending extended community attributes to this peer
+- `extended` (Boolean) Disable sending extended community attributes to this peer
-- `standard` (String) Disable sending standard community attributes to this peer
+- `standard` (Boolean) Disable sending standard community attributes to this peer

 <a id="nestedatt--address_family--ipv4_labeled_unicast--distribute_list"></a>